rmb938/open-source-north/but-we-have-aws-at-home/slides.md

 layout: quote
 ---
 # Building a Cloud at Home: Part 2 - TLS.. the journey
-This is really hard to do correctly without enterprise tools, this was the hardest part
+Enterprise security at home

+This was really hard, and not for the reasons you may think

 ---
 layout: quote